-- Monitor, train, and assist MPMC personnel with the requirement of construction monitoring; - Monitor, sample, and requisition tests of the borrow areas, as required: - Monitor and perform QA testing of compacted till core soils, as required; - Review and approval of proposed borrow soils; - Review and approval of transition and filter material, processed methodology and monitoring practices. - Monitor and approval of the filter trench excavation and preparation; - Monitor and approval of abutment preparation; - Address any concerns or out-of-compliance situations observed and recorded during construction; - Carrying out the quality control field and laboratory testing; - · Directing the MPMC personnel to address the survey requirements, results, etc.; and - Meeting as required with MPMC to review the construction program.
+- Monitor, train, and assist MPMC personnel with the requirements of construction monitoring; - Monitor, sample, and requisition tests of the borrow areas, as required; - Monitor and perform QA testing of compacted till core soils, as required; - Review and approval of proposed borrow soils; - Review and approval of transition and filter material, processed methodology and monitoring practices. - Monitor and approve the filter trench excavation and preparation; - Monitor and approve abutment preparation; - Address any concerns or out-of-compliance situations observed and recorded during construction; - Carry out the quality control field and laboratory testing; - Direct the MPMC personnel to address the survey requirements, results, etc.; and - Meet as required with MPMC to review the construction program.